 IASTM and guasha begin with applying lotion to the skin to reduce friction between the tool and the skin.
 This allows a precision, sensitivity, and depth that cannot be accomplished with the hands.
 Guasha and IASTM tools make it easier to detect and treat dysfunction in the fascia.
 The tools magnify the abnormalities (scars, restrictions, and adhesions) in the fascia and make it easier to locate the area to treat.

-decreased overall time of treatment
+Decreased overall time of treatment

-faster rehabilitation and recovery times
+Faster rehabilitation and recovery times

-reduced need for anti-inflammatory medication
+Reduced need for anti-inflammatory medication

-resolution of chronic conditions thought to be permanent
+Resolution of chronic conditions thought to be permanent

 Clients can continue to engage in everyday activities while being treated with guasha/IASTM.

-Common issues treated with guasha/IASTM are cervical sprain and strain (neck pain), lumbar sprain and strain (back pain), carpal tunnel syndrome (wrist pain), plantar fasciitis (foot pain), lateral epicondylitis (tennis elbow), medial epicondylitis (golfer’s elbow), rotator cuff tendinitis (shoulder pain), patello-femoral disorders (knee pain), achilles tendinitis (ankle pain), scar tissue, trigger finger, and shin splints.
+Common issues treated with guasha/IASTM are cervical sprain and strain (neck pain), lumbar sprain and strain (back pain), carpal tunnel syndrome (wrist pain), plantar fasciitis (foot pain), lateral epicondylitis (tennis elbow), medial epicondylitis (golfer’s elbow), rotator cuff tendinitis (shoulder pain), patello-femoral disorders (knee pain), Achilles tendinitis (ankle pain), scar tissue, trigger finger, and shin splints.

 Some redness (petechiae) will appear on the skin after treatment with guasha/IASTM.
-It is best to keep this area warm and covered for a couple days while this redness heals.
+It is best to keep this area warm and covered for a couple of days while this redness heals.
 Avoid exposing this area to cold air or cold water until the redness resolves.